Commercial Wind Damage Claims: Get the Full Settlement Your Business Deserves

 Frequently Asked Questions

-Yes, wind damage is a covered peril under most standard commercial property policies.
-Coverage includes the building, business personal property, and business interruption losses.
+Yes - wind is a covered peril under most standard commercial property policies (ISO CP, BOP, special multi-peril forms), with coverage extending to the building, business personal property, and business interruption losses.
+Excluded from wind coverage: flood and rising groundwater (separate policy), and damage classified as wear-and-tear or gradual deterioration.

 Statutes That Touch DCS Work